wilsonzlin/minify-html/bench/README.md

 This folder contains scripts used to test the performance and effectiveness of hyperbuild, for guided optimisation and/or comparisons.

-It also contains a set of common web pages as tests and the benchmarking results of running various HTML minifiers on them.
-Tests and results are committed to the repository for historical tracking and reproducibility.
+It also contains a set of common web pages as tests for benchmarking.

 ## Comparison